bradonomics/bradonomics.com/_posts/2014-08-01-baseline-report.md

 ## The Numbers (or How Much Will it Cost You?)

 I think it's important when talking about how much it costs to live in a place like Chiang Mai that you don't use blanket statements like "you can live a good life there on $1,000/month."
 It's better if you talk about what's possible and what's probable.
 It's possible that you can live on $500-$600 per month---VISA runs included---I've done it for years.
 It's more likely that you'll spend more.
-[Kevin and Richard spent about $2,000/month](http://www.nichesitenomads.com/burn-rate-report-month-5-may-2014/).

 Dig around, find some reports and make your own average.
 You might find people living below the standard you want to live or living lavishly.
 Just use the numbers from the people who are living most like you want to live ...and that's how much it's likely to cost _you_ to live there.